Volunteer at The Aurora Center!

 Direct Service Advocates (DSA's) are trained as confidential crisis counselors to listen, provide support, and explain options to victim/survivors and concerned folks on our 24-hour helpline after business hours.
 They also respond to campus hospitals to provide support during medical forensic exams.
-This position requires 40 hours of training, which is provided to selected volunteer applicants by Aurora staff in January-February.
+This position requires 40 hours of training, which is provided to selected volunteer applicants by Aurora staff in December-February.

 Violence Prevention Educator

 Violence Prevention Educators (VPE's) facilitate workshops on campus and educate on the issues of sexual assault, relationship violence, stalking, and other related topics.
 VPE's are confidential advocates trained to facilitate conversations that follow Aurora's Power of Respect Curriculum.
-This position requires 40 hours of training, which is provided to selected volunteer applicants by Aurora staff in January-February.
+This position requires 40 hours of training, which is provided to selected volunteer applicants by Aurora staff in December-February.

 Special Projects Volunteer